Techné: Research in Philosophy and Technology

 Authors should submit manuscripts online through the journal's ScholarOne manuscript submission site:

 Questions about submission procedure should be addressed to the editorial office at [email protected].

-- The manuscript should be prepared for blind review with no identifying references to you or your institution.
+The manuscript should be prepared for anonymized review with no identifying references to you or your institution.
 Please be careful to check the properties of your file to ensure anonymity.

-All references, both in-text and on the list of references, should follow the Chicago author/date citation style.
+All references, both in-text and on the reference list, should follow the Chicago author/date citation style.

 In-text references: References to the work of a particular author or authors should be cited as (author/s date).
 No comma is necessary between the name of the author/authors and the date.
 References to a particular page of a work should be cited as (author/s date, page number).